Raulisr00t/InternetGetConnectedState/README.md

   - `HKCU\Software\Microsoft\Windows\CurrentVersion\Internet Settings`
   - `HKLM\Software\Policies\Microsoft\Windows\CurrentVersion\Internet Settings`

-## 👤 Author

-Reverse engineering and documentation by Raul.

----

-**Contributions, suggestions, or corrections are welcome!**

----

 ## ⚠️ Research Note: API Usage Advice

 The `InternetGetConnectedStateExW` function relies heavily on registry values and internal heuristics — which **can be easily manipulated or spoofed** in sandbox or defensive environments.
 As such, it is **not reliable** for determining real Internet connectivity in adversarial contexts.